The 5 ‘Jewels’ of Mandopop: China’s Joker Xue is the newly minted gem

 A Mandarin version was included in Wang’s album Mirrors (2019), told from a male perspective, and it has been played more than eight million times on Spotify.
 It was also performed during a 2019 album celebration party, and a video of it has been viewed more than five million times on YouTube.

-UP NEXT: Wang’s foray into fashion has culminated in Team Wang Design, a streetwear label he founded in 2020 that is based in Shanghai.
+Up next: Wang’s foray into fashion has culminated in Team Wang Design, a streetwear label he founded in 2020 that is based in Shanghai.
 In late 2023, it was launched in Singapore at Club21’s boutique at Como Orchard.
 Among the label’s latest offerings is the Sparkles – Stay For The Night collection, which includes T-shirts, casual jackets, shorts and pants.

 Jacky Cheung, 62

-SHOW TIME: Nicknamed the God of Songs, the Hong Kong Heavenly King’s 60+ Concert Tour was staged at the Singapore Indoor Stadium across a record-breaking 11 nights in July and August 2023, and some 88,000 fans bought tickets to the sold-out shows.
+Show time: Nicknamed the God of Songs, the Hong Kong Heavenly King’s 60+ Concert Tour was staged at the Singapore Indoor Stadium across a record-breaking 11 nights in July and August 2023, and some 88,000 fans bought tickets to the sold-out shows.
 Those in their 40s to 60s form the strongest demographic of his audience.

-SIGNATURE SONG: Goodbye Kiss (1993)
+Signature song: Goodbye Kiss (1993)

 An evergreen classic, the heartbreaking track centres on a painful farewell to a lover.
 Honoured at Hong Kong’s 1993 Jade Solid Gold Best Ten Music Awards Presentation, it also won Song Of The Year at Taiwan’s Golden Melody Awards that same year.